Dogger Bank Wind Farm: Dogger Bank C

 Dogger Bank C will use GE Haliade 14 MW turbines.
 Installation of the turbines is set to begin in 2025 with completion of the overall project in 2026.
 Similar to Dogger Bank A&B, a 15-year Power Purchase Agreement was agreed in November 2021.
 All output (estimated at 18 TWh/year) from A, B and C were thus in contract, a stepping stone towards financing.

 As a first for UK offshore wind, Dogger Bank C onshore converter station was among the winners of an auction to provide the cheapest options for reactive power to stabilize the grid and reduce grid cost.
 The converter will provide up to 200 megavolt amperes with a price of 0.34 £/MVAr/SP from April 2025 and ten years on.

 Sofia

-Sofia will use 100 Siemens Gamesa 14MW turbines.
+Sofia will use 100 Siemens Gamesa 14 MW turbines.
 Offshore construction is set to begin in 2023 with completion of the overall project in 2026.
 44 turbines use recyclable blades made in Hull.